V4Fire/Client/src/traits/i-observe-dom/README.md

 ## API

-A class that implements this trait must implement 2 methods.
+A class that implements this trait must implement two methods.

 ### initDOMObservers